 Dr. Worrells returned to the US in July of 2009.
 Having accepted a position with ERAU-Worldwide.
 Seemingly, Dr. Worrells' academic career had gone full circle and returned to where he started his academic career.

-Personal Data: David Thirtyacre has been an instructor with Embry-Riddle Aeronautical University’s Worldwide Campus for eight years and is an Assistant Professor in the College of Aeronautics.
-David is the Chair of ERAU WorldWide Flight Operations and currently instructs at the undergraduate and graduate levels in Aerodynamics, Aircraft Performance, Unmanned Systems, Airborne Robotics, and Aviation and Aerospace Simulation Systems.
+Personal Data: David Thirtyacre has been an instructor with Embry-Riddle's Worldwide Campus for eight years and is an Assistant Professor in the College of Aeronautics.
+David leads the ERAU Worldwide Unmanned Flight Operations Department and currently instructs at the undergraduate and graduate levels in Aerodynamics, Aircraft Performance, Unmanned Systems, Airborne Robotics, and Aviation and Aerospace Simulation Systems.

 Awards and Experience: David recently retired from the USAF with 27 years of duty in the fighter community with over 3500 hours in fighter aircraft, and was a pioneer in the use of unmanned systems.
 The last 17 years of his career were spent at Nellis Air Force Base in Las Vegas, Nevada where he specialized as an operational test pilot and the headquarters, USAF Warfare Center’s, director of advanced programs.

 He was the focal point for advanced program operational planning; combining the air, space and cyberspace domains with 5th generation aircraft, unmanned systems, national capabilities and other DoD assets.